ISLA SOLEDAD - LAHUY ISLAND, CARAMOAN, CAMARINES SUR, PHILIPPINES

-On the 1 hour and 20-minute boat ride from the Bikal Port of Caramoan you will find the Isla Soledad in Sitio Bogtong of Gogon, Lahuy Island, Caramoan, Camarines Sur, Philippines with a beautiful island tip beach area.
+On the one-hour and 20-minute boat ride from the Bikal Port of Caramoan, you will find the Isla Soledad in Sitio Bogtong of Gogon, Lahuy Island, Caramoan, Camarines Sur, Philippines, with a beautiful island tip beach area.
 Sugary-fine beige sand takes your breath away as you watch the blue ocean water rush to the shore, creating a splashing sound that goes along with the hiss of the ocean breeze.

 The Isla Soledad Resort is at the tip of the Lahuy southern side, shaded by the coconut palms, making the place look perfectly covered to keep you away and protected from the searing sunburn heat.

-Away from the noise and hustle-bustling sound of the city traffic, you can experience a complete feeling of an island escapade.
-Just unfortunate that the COVID-19 outbreak prompted the resort to close, so, during my trip to this part of Lahuy Island, the resort was in a hibernation state.
+Away from the noise and hustle-bustling sound of the city traffic, you can experience an island escapade.
+Unfortunately, the COVID-19 outbreak prompted the resort to close, so the resort was in a hibernation state during my trip to this part of Lahuy Island.

-For the time being, all you can do here is include the place in your island-hopping activity, roam around the resort, enjoy the site and leave for your next island stop.
+For now, all you can do here is include the place in your island-hopping activity, roam around the resort, enjoy the site, and leave for your next island stop.

-Isla Soledad means the Island of Loneliness in English; however, once you get to this island, you will realize it’s the other way; it is Isla Felicidad instead.
+In English, Isla Soledad means the Island of Loneliness; however, once you get to this island, you will realize it’s the other way around; it is Isla Felicidad instead.

 Please click the arrow tab below to see more images: